 Cryptographic signature and audit log proving all live findings are traceably mitigated to secure global institutional trust.

-Our framework synthesizes decades of peer-reviewed research from leading institutions.
+Our framework synthesizes over 30 years of peer-reviewed research from leading institutions.

 Methodology aligned with the EU AI Act, NIST AI RMF, and ISO/IEC 42001.